Table of Contents

 A. Work in Progress

 This is a work in progress.
 I still have an incredible amount of work to do on this so that I can attempt to understand this complex topic.
 I will update this page when I get time.

 If you have important or useful links or corrections please feel free to send them to me and I will take a look.

 B. Warning!
 There is NO Going Back!

 Once you understand Modern Monetary Theory (MMT) you will NOT be able to look at federal government spending or politics the same again, but it will also fill you with rage… and that will be a great thing. =)

 C. My Journey into Modern Monetary Theory

 I had heard about Modern Monetary Theory several years ago.
 I cannot remember specifically where, but I am pretty sure it was through Facebook and I was just enraged about the very idea of it.
 I had also heard about Federal Jobs Guarantee (FJG) around that time too and I was livid about this as well.

 Both of my issues with MMT and FJG comes from my background with Resource Based Economies (RBE).
 Read my article The Cancer of Capitalism and It’s Antidote for more info on this topic.
-MMT, from the perspective of my experience with studying and promoting RBE, is just a rebranding of horribly broken monetary systems which happens every several decades as a way to keep people from rebelling and burning monetary systems down.
+MMT, from the perspective of my experience with studying Capitalism and RBE, is just a rebranding of horribly broken monetary systems which happens every several decades as a way to keep people from rebelling and burning monetary systems down.
 We went from feudalism to capitalism to socialism to communism to democratic socialism, and now to Modern Monetary Theory.
 Also, around the time I heard about FJG I also had heard about UBI which I felt was far superior to FJG, especially with the tremendous amount jobs we will be losing to the automation and AI apocalypse.
 I was soooo pissed about both of these (MMT and FJG) from the RBE perspective that I even started to research a post to tear both of these apart.
 I still have that post sitting in my drafts.

 So, here is what sold me on both: